corytu/R-Language-Exhibition/README.md

 1. gh-pages (public html pages, see introduction below)
 2. master (code files and documents, ordered alphabetically below)
     * cachematrix.R: Create and cache a matrix.
 Find its inverse matrix if it exists.
-    * my_grid_arrange_shared_legend.R: Arrange grobs with a shared legend.
+    * __[my_grid_arrange_shared_legend.R](https://github.com/corytu/R-Language-Playground/blob/master/my_grid_arrange_shared_legend.R)__: Arrange grobs with a shared legend.
 Shared axes are also allowed.
+Detailed discription is in the .R file.
+The only needed preparation is downloading and `source` it in R. Required packages will be installed if they cannot be found in library paths.
     * R_Tutorial.pdf: A tutorial I gave to BLP in Oct 2016.
     * Taiwan_tourism_economics.R: Create a motion chart by `googleVis` package, showing some economic indexes and tourist numbers in Taiwan in recent years.